 - How Do I...

 Contact: Your Parish for Mass Times

-To find an Ash Wednesday Mass in your area, click on the button above to visit a parish near you to find Mass times.
+We list regular, weekly Mass times on this website.
+We do not list special Mass times.
+To find an Ash Wednesday Mass in your area, click on the button above to visit the website for a parish near you to find Ash Wednesday Mass times.
 Confirm schedule by calling the parish office.

 Ash Wednesday begins our Lenten journey toward the celebration of Easter.
 Though it is not a holy day of obligation, it is a day of fast and abstinence.
 We are marked with ashes, in the form of a cross, on our forehead on Ash Wednesday.
 Why?
 Bishop Erik Pohlmeier, former diocesan director of faith formation, said the prayer offered as ashes are given answers this question.
 "The words are a reminder of our origins, 'Remember that you are dust, and to dust you shall return.'
 The ashes and the whole season of Lent are a time to refocus on our relationship with God and that relationship starts with a dependence on God for our very existence."